-The Kentucky Performance Rating for Educational Progress (K-PREP) spring 2019 testing window begins in May, which is just around the corner!
+The Kentucky Performance Rating for Educational Progress (K-PREP) spring 2020 testing window begins in a few months.
 With testing season comes practice assessments, a dose of stress, and sometimes, conflicting information about academic standards.
 The good news is that a little research and planning can go a long way toward ensuring that you’re able to support your students to reach their full potential on the K-PREP test.
 We’ve gathered helpful, detailed, and relevant resources on K-PREP testing to help you put a test-preparation program into action.

 K-PREP Testing Resources from the Kentucky Department of Education

 The Kentucky Department of Education (KDE) offers a wealth of knowledge to Kentucky educators with plenty of resources to sift through when preparing for state testing.
 Here are a few hand-picked resources we’ve gathered to get you started.